 Remedy: If you notice that the spray paint is starting to chip, you can apply a coat of Mod Podge to seal the paint.
 I have had these bins in my pantry/mudroom for over a year now and they are still holding up nicely after applying Mod Podge.

 Coat Closet Bins

 Lesson Learned: The second time I spray painted plastic bins, the plastic had a matte finish, and I used a different type of spray paint that said it could be used on plastic.

 I did a base coat in the Oil Rubbed Bronze (“plastic approved”), and then added a fine mist of the Hammered Metal to create a little texture.
 The spray paint has adhered to these bins amazingly well.
 I have not had any chipping or peeling.
-This may be because the texture of the plastic was slightly textured with a matte finish and/or because I used a spray paint that was made for use on plastic.
+This may be because the plastic was slightly textured with a matte finish and/or because I used a spray paint that was made for use on plastic.

-Under the Bathroom Sink
+Bins Under the Bathroom Sink

 In July, I took on an organization project under our bathroom sink and, once again, spray painted some plastic bins.